Ivan Zelic

-Ivan Zelic (born February 24, 1978) is a former Australian international footballer and current writer, filmmaker, and actor.
+Ivan Zelic (born 24 February 1978) is an Australian writer, filmmaker, actor and former soccer player who played as a defender.

 Club career

-Ivan Zelic was born to Croatian parents on February 24, 1978.
+Zelic was born to Croatian parents on 24 February 1978.
 He started playing football at the age of 7 for Canberra FC, a club known for developing Croatian-Australian football players.
 This included his older brother Ned Zelic and Croatian international player Josip Simuic.

 Zelic received a scholarship to the Australian Institute of Sport (A.I.S) at the age of 16, where he was spotted by Sydney Olympic from the National Soccer League (NSL).
 He began playing in this professional league at the age of 17 as a defender in David Ratcliffe's side of 1995–96.

 He then signed for Adelaide City on a two-year deal, leaving halfway through the second season to join the Melbourne Knights.

 After finishing the season, Zelic returned home to play for Canberra FC, playing for the local side as a left sided midfielder as they won the minor premiership.

 After a 9-month lay off through injury, he recovered and signed for Malaysian club Johor FC, where he spent a season.